ReviBronsht/NavyBirdComics/README.md

 ########################################################################################################################

+The Client (frontend)

-The Client (frontend): Allows user to view comics comics and illustrations.
+Allows user to view comics comics and illustrations.

 ########################################################################################################################